 How do grizzly bears get so big?

 Grizzly bears achieve their largest sizes when preparing for hibernation.
 Bears typically hibernate in dens, hollowed trees, and holes they dig in the ground.
 To learn more about hibernation and where bears hibernate, click here.
 Hibernation is when an animal enters a state of dormancy that slows their metabolic rate.
-During winter when food is scarce, grizzly bears hibernate so they can subsist off resources they accumulate and consume before winter comes.
+During winter, when food is scarce, grizzly bears hibernate so they can subsist off resources they accumulate and consume before winter comes.
 The slow metabolic rate associated with hibernation means that the bear is expending less energy by breathing slower, having a lower heart rate, and having a lower body temperature.
 The time before hibernation is characterized by hyperphagia, which means excessive eating.
-During this time, grizzly bear size can increase by 400 pounds!
+During this time, a grizzly bear size can increase by 400 pounds!

 What is the largest grizzly bear ever recorded?